aptech/docs/docs/CR-gmmFitControlCreate.rst

 ::

-    //declare 'c' as an
+    // declare 'c' as an
-    //gmmFitControl structure
+    // gmmFitControl structure
     struct gmmFitControl c;

-    //initialize structure c
+    // initialize structure c
     c = gmmControlCreate();

 The members of an :class:`gmmFitControl` structure and default values are described in